ClementTsang/bottom/README.md

 - `n` to sort by process name.
 Sorts in ascending order by default.
 Press again to reverse sorting order.

-- `gg` to jump to the first entry of the current table.

-- `G` (`Shift+g`) to jump to the last entry of the current table.

 ### Mouse actions

-- Scrolling with the mouse will go through lists/tables right now, similar to using the up/down arrow keys.
+- Scrolling with the mouse will scroll through the currently selected list, similar to using the up/down arrow keys.

 ## Thanks, kudos, and all the like